mxahan/mxahan.github.io/_posts/2022-02-22-Self_Supervised_Papers.md

 ## 2021

 1. Zhong, Huasong, Jianlong Wu, Chong Chen, Jianqiang Huang, Minghua Deng, Liqiang Nie, Zhouchen Lin, and Xian-Sheng Hua.
 "Graph contrastive clustering."
 In Proceedings of the IEEE/CVF International Conference on Computer Vision, pp. 9224-9233.
 2021.
+  - Well they use some sort of supervised information about latent classes.
+    - Not directly the instance contrastive approach.
+  - *representation:* a graph Laplacian based contrastive loss is proposed (discriminative and clustering-friendly features).
+  - *assignment:* a novel graph-based contrastive learning strategy is proposed (compact clustering assignments.)
+  - Overveiw in Figure 2
+  - However Heavy computations
+  - Math on note

 1. Wang, Jingyu, Zhenyu Ma, Feiping Nie, and Xuelong Li.
 "Progressive self-supervised clustering with novel category discovery."
 IEEE Transactions on Cybernetics (2021).
   - Parameter-insensitive anchor-based graph obtained from balanced K-means and hierarchical K-means
   - a novel representative point selected strategy based on a semisupervised framework
   - Something to do with the laplacian!! and its decomposition.

 1. Li, Yunfan, Peng Hu, Zitao Liu, Dezhong Peng, Joey Tianyi Zhou, and Xi Peng.
 "Contrastive clustering."
 In 2021 AAAI Conference on Artificial Intelligence (AAAI).
 2021.
   - One stage online clustering method (CC) [instance and cluster label contrast]